daverosoff/degd/schedules/main.md

 April 23            Reread 7.1--7.3<br/>    Some hand calculations with small systems <br />
                     Skim 7.4                More practice with eigenvectors and multiplicities

-April 25            Section 7.4             Systems of first-order equations: analysis via eigenvectors. <br />
+April 25            Section 7.4 <br />      Systems of first-order equations: analysis via eigenvectors. <br />
                     Section 7.5             The exponential functions as eigenvectors of the derivative.

 April 28            Section 7.5 <br />      More practice with matrix formulations, with help from Sage. <br />